 Common Misconceptions and Myths

-Clarifying confusion with other wild pigs
+Confusion with other wild pigs

-Many people mix up pygmy hogs with wild boars or feral pigs.
-This is because they all belong to the Suidae family.
-But pygmy hogs are much smaller and live in tall grasslands.
-They also stick together in tight family groups.
+A common misconception is that pygmy hogs are the same as wild boars or feral pigs.
+This confusion arises because all three belong to the Suidae family.
+However, pygmy hogs are significantly smaller and have distinct ecological characteristics.
+Unlike wild boars, pygmy hogs inhabit tall, wet grasslands and live in small, closely bonded family groups.

-Addressing myths about reintroduction and captivity
+Misunderstandings about reintroduction and captive breeding

 FAQ